martinrotter/rssguard/docs/source/contrib/bugs.md

 ==================================
 Please report all issues, bugs, and requests on the [Issues page](https://github.com/martinrotter/rssguard/issues).
 Describe the problem you are having and include the steps needed to reproduce it.

 If you report a bug, you must provide the application debug log.
-See the [command line options](../features/cli) to learn how to generate the log.
+See [here](../features/cli.md#logging) to learn how to generate the log.

 After starting RSS Guard with logging enabled, reproduce your issue and attach the log file to your ticket.